Tag: loved

 Job 19:23–27, 2 Corinthians 12:1–6, Revelation 4:1–11 (read online)

-John Wesley and George Whitfield were once total brothers in the and theology.
+John Wesley and George Whitfield were once total brothers in the faith and theology.
 Eventually, however, there were divisions, and the amicably went their ways on positive terms.
 Yet, people still assumed that there was something more serious.

 “One day, after Whitefield’s decease, John Wesley was timidly approached by one of the godly band of sisters who had been brought under his influences and who both Whitefield and himself: